haoyuwlab/PDSIR/README.md

-The `PDSIR` R package implements an efficient data augmentation MCMC (DA-MCMC) algorithm for exact Bayesian inference under the semi-Markov stochastic susceptible-infectious-removed model, given discretely observed counts of infections.
-The novelty of this DA-MCMC algorithm is the *joint* update of the high-dimensional latent data in a Metropolis-Hastings step.
+The `PDSIR` R package implements an efficient data augmentation MCMC (DA-MCMC) algorithm for exact Bayesian inference under the semi-Markov stochastic susceptible-infectious-removed (SIR) model, given discretely observed counts of infections.
+The novelty of this DA-MCMC algorithm is the *joint* update of the high-dimensional latent data.
 In a Metropolis-Hastings step, the latent data are jointly proposed from a surrogate process carefully designed to closely resemble the target process and from which we can efficiently generate epidemics consistent with the observed data.
-This yields a method that explores the high-dimensional latent space efficiently, mixes significantly better than single-site samplers, and scales to outbreaks with thousands of infections.
+This yields a MCMC algorithm that explores the high-dimensional latent space efficiently, mixes significantly better than single-site samplers, and scales to outbreaks with thousands of infections.

 ## Installation